shantdashjian/shantdashjian.github.io/content/post/cloud-native-spring-in-action-chapter-1/index.md

 Chapter 1 is **Introduction to Cloud Native**.
 In this chapter I learned:
-1. Cloud native is an approach to software development which involves designing, developing, and deploying distributed systems in the cloud to take advantage from the cloud.
+1. Cloud native is an approach to software development which involves designing, developing, and deploying distributed systems in the cloud, in a way that takes advantage of the cloud.
 It aims to achieve scalability, resilience, agility, and lower cost.
 2. Cloud native applications are:
    1. Scalable